logos.jpg“History is not about the facts. It is about the context and who is telling the story.” —Prof. Milton Fine.

 This is the end of correspondence about the film as held in the German Federal Film Archives.

-Given the arrival of Soviet troops in the Baltic States and Ukraine in mid- to late 1944, and the subsequent final retreat of German and Axis forces out of the previously held Eastern Territories, it is unsurprising that no remnants of this film, even the silent print, or any of Jacobi's still photographs, seem to have survived the war.
+Given the arrival of Soviet troops in the Baltic States and Ukraine in mid- to late 1944, and the subsequent final retreat of German and Axis forces out of the previously held Eastern Territories, it is unsurprising that only the silent print, and none of Jacobi's still photographs, seem to have survived the war.

 The Berlin ZFO offices shifted from Budapester Strasse to Rungestr.
 25 late in the war.